An Empirical Study on Governance in Bitcoin's Consensus Evolution: Results

 \section{Results}

 The codes, constant comparison and theoretical saturation based on the codes reveal the system, roles, and processes to develop in a symbiosis of chaos tamed by the underlying blockchain infrastructure.
-Initially, it can be challenging to identify the causalities within the decentralized environment.
+It can be challenging to identify the causalities within the decentralised environment.
 However, as the analysis commences with codes giving meaning to the data, data triangulation shows the relationships within.
-Eventually, this forms a chain of events, as seen in the timeline of~\cref{fig:timeline}, showing how the processes of governance, evolution, and maintenance have been refined through trial and error.
+Eventually, this forms a chain of events, shown in the timeline of~\cref{fig:timeline}, showing how the processes of governance evolution are restricted by the underlying blockchain and refined through trial and error.

-The timeline summarizes 34 consensus-changing events, including 24 changes in BTC and 10 changes in BCH (represented by Bitcoin Cash Node (BCHN)) marked as grey boxes.
-The dates are based on either the flag day/block for the activation, the date the changes activated based on signal thresholds, or when these versions were released.
-The red boxes indicate some issues where the deployment was performed by emergency, caused a chain split, or other issues~\cite{self}.
-All the events in the timeline represent instances of governing Bitcoin, either by deploying planned changes or by handling emergencies in the blockchain.